signalfx/signalfx-ruby-tracing/README.md

 `instrument` takes two optional arguments:
 - `tracer`: custom tracer to use.
 Defaults to `OpenTracing.global_tracer`
 - `parent_span`: parent span to group spans or block that returns a span.
 Default: `nil`

-Other than `parent_span`, spans can also be grouped by Rack request.
+- `disable_patching`: disable patching if managing the middleware stack manually.
+Default: `false`

-In order to use the Rack instrumentation and group spans by request, you must insert the middleware in your API class.
+If patching is disabled, but spans nested by request are still desired, then the Rack middleware must be manually added to the API class.

 ```ruby
 require 'rack/tracer'